NCIP/gdc-docs/docs/Data_Portal/Release_Notes/PreLaunch_Data_Portal_Release_Notes.md

 ### Bugs Fixed Since Last Release

 *   The add to Cart button in File Entity Page changes its display value following a click.
-User can then click on “Remove from Cart”
+User can then click on "Remove from Cart"
 *   Total Case value in the Cart matches with the number of cases associated with the files in the Cart
 *   When User is authenticated, "My project flag" in Case table indicates that the Cases belongs to his projects
 *   In Projects table, if User clicks on the count on Files, it links to the Data page - File table